-Associate Principal - Digital Innovation Lead Practice Services Architecture Auckland
+Associate Principal - Registered Architect - Digital Innovation Lead Practice Services Architecture Auckland

 “In the last three years I’ve witnessed first-hand how Virtual Reality can, and has, transformed how we communicate our designs to clients, consultants, collaborators – and even ourselves.
 Today, in my role as Digital Innovation Lead, it’s incredibly exciting to leverage such a positively disruptive technology for the good of design in New Zealand.
 Just watch where we take this!”